 Echo Technician: Job Description, Duties and Requirements

-Job Description of an Echo Technician
+Career Description of an Echo Technician

-An echo technician, also known as an echocardiography technician, is a medical professional who uses high-frequency sound waves to create images of the human heart.
 Echocardiography is one of the specializations that may be chosen by an ultrasound technician.
 Professionals in this field use sound wave projectors to project sound into human tissue in a conical or rectangular beam.
 The sound then echoes back to a receiver that returns data to a computer which is used to create an image of the tissue.
 Echo technicians may specialize in adult echocardiography, pediatric echocardiography or fetal echocardiography.

-The U.S. Bureau of Labor Statistics (BLS) has predicted a 30% job growth for cardiovascular technicians and technologists from 2012-2022, which is a faster rate than average.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 30% job growth for cardiovascular technicians and technologists from 2012-2022, which is a faster rate than average.
 In 2013, the BLS listed the average salary for these professionals at $53,990 per year, with most making between $27,810 and $82,920 annually.

 Echo technicians are responsible for preparing patients and diagnostic equipment for imaging procedures.
 They also explain procedures to patients.
 After positioning the patient, an echo tech applies gel that aids in sound transmission to the patient's skin before using the diagnostic equipment to create images of the patient's heart.
 Afterward, the echo technician helps physicians interpret the data from the images and determines which images should be saved and which should be discarded.
-Echo technicians may also be responsible for insuring that records are kept properly.
+Echo technicians may also be responsible for ensuring that records are kept properly.

-Career and Education Requirements for an Echo Technician
+Career and Education Requirements

 A number of professional certifications are available for echo techs, and while these may not be necessary for employment, professional certification may lead to higher wages and career advancement.
 Certifications specifically for echo technicians include the Registered Diagnostic Cardiac Sonographer certification from ARDMS.